 Becoming A Notary

 Becoming a notary is a state-by-state process.
-So, the actual process will differ state to state.
-But as a general rule, there are some steps that you would need to take to get the process started.
+So, the actual process will differ depending on the state that you are in.
+Still, there are some general steps that you would need to take to get the process started.

 First, you would need to meet all state qualifications for the position.